32. Quantum physics

 The observer effect

 The observer effect occurs when measuring a quantum process.
 When making an observation, we influence that process in some way and therefore affect the outcome.
-This doesn’t actually only happen in quantum systems, it also happens in classical systems.
+This doesn’t only happen in quantum systems, it also happens in classical systems.
 To measure the tire pressure in a car or bicycle tire, some of the air in the tire is let out when connecting the tire pressure gauge.
 This changes the measurement.
 Whatever pressure is measured is going to be slightly less than the pressure that existed in the tire before it was measured.
 Another example is measuring the temperature of a substance with a thermometer.
 As the substance and thermometer reach equilibrium, some energy must transfer between the two.
 This changes what the temperature of the substance was (even if only slightly) before the thermometer was introduced.

 Most of the time, our influence on the outcome of a classical or macro-scale measurement is negligible.
 When using an ultrasonic sensor to measure the speed of a cart in a physics experiment, a sound wave is bounced off of the cart.
-There is going to be energy and momentum transfer between the sound wave and the cart, but the speed and momentum of the cart will not change to any noticeable degree as a result of using sound waves to measure it.
+There is going to be energy and momentum transfer between the sound wave and the cart, but the speed and momentum of the cart will not change to any noticeable degree as a result of using sound waves to measure them.
 We can essentially ignore the observer effect in cases such as this.

-In particle physics, to measure the speed of an electron requires hitting it with a photon.
+In particle physics, measuring the speed of an electron requires hitting it with a photon.
 Unlike the sound wave and the cart, an electron is a subatomic particle that will experience non-negligible changes when it interacts with a photon.
 When measuring the electron by hitting it with a photon, the electron can be affected to a significant degree.

 There is a quote in the book Perpetual Motion by Alec Thompson Stewart that does a great job summing this up: